XRPLF/xrpl-dev-portal/content/concepts/introduction/software-ecosystem.md

 - [_Programming Libraries_](#programming-libraries) exist in higher level software, where they are imported directly into program code, and contain methods to access the XRP Ledger.

 - [_Middleware_](#middleware) provides indirect access to XRP Ledger data.
-Applications in this layer frequently have their own data storage and processing.
+Applications in this layer often have their own data storage and processing.

 - [_Apps and Services_](#apps-and-services) provide user-level interaction with the XRP Ledger, or provide a basis for even higher-level apps and services.